 Top tips for travelling with cancer

-Call your airline and inform them of any special circumstances.
-Airlines can be very accommodating and may let you board early to avoid the rush.
-It may also be a good idea to travel with a note from your GP that explains your situation and states that you are okay to travel.
+Let your airline know about any special circumstances including your medical condition.
+They can be very accommodating and may let you board early to avoid the rush.
+It’s always handy to have a note from your GP just letting you know that you are all good to travel.